 - 1 ounce = 28.3495 grams

-In the world of weed however, the answer is not quite as straightforward.
-The ‘unofficial’ weed measuring system looking something like this:
+In the world of weed however, the answer is not quite as straightforward as most dealers (and even some dispensaries) will round off to the nearest tenth.
+The ‘unofficial’ weed measuring system will look something like this:

 - An Eighth: 3.5 grams